hubdev04/snowflake_assingment/README.md

 # Stage Table Details
-Name: my_emp_stage for internal staging , my_emp_external_stage for external staging CSV
+Name: my_emp_stage for internal staging , my_emp_external_stage for external staging
-Instructions
-Load the CSV file into Snowflake using the provided stage table.
-Perform required operations on the data in Snowflake as mentioned in the file.

 # Loaded data in table
 - for internal staging